{{tile.title}}

 We launched the CIMB Signature Leadership series of programmes tailored to employees at various stages of their CIMB journey, including those at senior, middle, and junior management grades.
 These 12 to 18-month programmes offer a balance of leadership and technical upskilling, prioritising hands-on experiential learning through industry immersion, study tours and group coaching.
 We currently partner with the International Institute for Management Development, Melbourne Business School, Global Institute for Tomorrow and Asia School of Business.

-CIMB has holistic, effective and efficient programmes to manage talent attraction, growth, and retention that enables business continuity, productivity, performance, and competitiveness in the long term.
+CIMB has a holistic, effective and efficient programmes to manage talent attraction, growth, and retention that enables business continuity, productivity, performance, and competitiveness in the long term.

 We provide opportunities for fresh graduates and young talents to develop skills and acquire industry experience through our flagship graduate talent programme, The Complete Banker (TCB).
-In addition we provide opportunities industry experience in specific tracks though the TCB – SustainabilityTCB – Fusion and the CIMB Sustainability Fellowship programmes.
+The programme provides a hands-on experience in following key areas: retail banking, non-retail banking, data, digital and design as well as governance and risk management.